 Icons change from one image to another to serve dual functions at different times.
 Image credit: Material Design

-UI design is moving towards removing any unnecessary elements to focus much more on functionality.
-Clean interface, simple color schemes and visually pleasing aesthetics give an interface a modern feel and make product easy to use.
+Mobile design is moving towards removing any unnecessary elements in your app to focus much more on functionality.
+Clean interface, simple color schemes and visually pleasing aesthetics give an interface a modern feel and make a product easy to use, making your user comfortable every time.

 About the Author: Nick Babich is a software developer and author of a blog dedicated to usability